songyingit/lasso_rotaxane/README.md

-### Fraction of Native Contacts (Q) Probability Density
+### Fraction of Native Contacts Probability Density

-Q probability density distributions characterize the conformational landscape of the peptide substrate.
+Fraction of Native Contacts (Q) probability density distributions characterize the conformational landscape of the peptide substrate.

 **Data Files:**